jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 ## Closing

-Writing our program as a series of *relations* instead of instructions allows us to see how the logic behaves not just with different outputs, but
+Writing our program as a series of *relations* instead of instructions unlocks the ability to flip our code upside down.
+Not only can we feed it input and get output, but we can feed it "output" to determine what "input" we require to produce facts.

+When we combine this technique with more interesting data structures like lists, we can *generate* infinite sequ
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzEyNDQzODMsLTkzNzMxNTI0MSwtNz
-ExMTMyMjg1LC0xMDM0OTkxMDMwLDEzNjUzMjQ5NywtMTU4Njk3
-MDY4NywxODI4NzEwMzY0LC05NzMwNTY1NzRdfQ==
+eyJoaXN0b3J5IjpbNDI5MDUwOTg3LC05MzczMTUyNDEsLTcxMT
+EzMjI4NSwtMTAzNDk5MTAzMCwxMzY1MzI0OTcsLTE1ODY5NzA2
+ODcsMTgyODcxMDM2NCwtOTczMDU2NTc0XX0=
 -->